PSIFA Resource Page

 PSIFA original headed paper: PDF here.

-The original logo got lost (along with the PSIFA trunk) somewhere prior to the 2009 2nd, 30th anniversary event.
+The original logo ceased being used, or got lost (along with the PSIFA trunk), somewhere prior to the 2009 2nd, 30th anniversary event.
 This second event was closer to the 30th anniversary of PSIFA's first Shoestringcon convention in 1979 than PSIFA's founding in 1978.
 At that second gathering a version of the original logo was used for a special anniversary edition of the society's clubzine Hypo Space.

 Then in 2012 a variation of the logo was used for a PSIFA Facebook page.
-This logo was further modified in 2014.
+This logo was further modified in 2014 and then again in 2017.

 2013/4 Facebook variant of the logo.